-3.1 Method: Strong Lens Reconstruction Using GRALE
+3.1 Method: strong lens reconstruction using GRALE

-The lens inversion method used in this paper is based on the reconstruction code GRALE1.
-The publicly available GRALE software implements a flexible, free-form, adaptive grid lens inversion method, based on a multi-objective genetic algorithm (GA) as the underlying optimization procedure (Liesenborgs et al. 2006, 2007, 2020).
+The lens inversion method used in this paper is based on the reconstruction code GRALE.1 The publicly available GRALE software implements a flexible, free-form, adaptive grid lens inversion method, based on a multi-objective genetic algorithm (GA) as the underlying optimization procedure (Liesenborgs et al. 2006, 2007, 2020).
 GRALE uses only multiple lensed image locations and their redshifts as input.

-It is ideally suited for reconstructions with numerous multiple images, available with HST data.
-The fact that the number of its model parameters exceeds the number of data constraints allows a fuller exploration of degenerate mass distributions (Mohammed et al. 2014; Sebesta et al. 2016, 2019a; Meneghetti et al. 2017; Williams et al. 2018; Williams & Liesenborgs 2019; Ghosh et al. 2020, 2021).
-We refer the readers to see section 3.1 of Ghosh et al. (2020), for a concise description of the modus operandi of GRALE.
+It is ideally suited for reconstructions, with numerous images available with HST data.
+The fact that the number of its model parameters exceeds the number of data constraints allows a fuller exploration of degenerate mass distributions (Mohammed et al. 2014; Sebesta et al. 2016; Meneghetti et al. 2017; Williams, Sebesta & Liesenborgs 2018; Williams & Liesenborgs 2019; Sebesta et al. 2019a; Ghosh et al. 2020, 2021).
+We refer the readers to see Section 3.1 of Ghosh et al. (2020) for a concise description of the modus operandi of GRALE.
 In short, GRALE's mass basis set consists of hundreds of projected Plummer spheres, each occupying a grid cell in the lens plane.
-A run starts with a coarse uniform grid made up of a small number of grid cells of equal size.
-As the code runs the grid is refined, especially in areas of high density.
+A run starts with a coarse, uniform grid made up of a small number of grid cells of equal size.
+As the code runs, the grid is refined, especially in areas of high density.
 At each iteration, the code optimizes the Plummer masses to produce overlapping images when projected back onto the source plane.
-The final map has a few thousand grid cells ranging from 0.66 to 42.5 arcsec, each occupied by a Plummer proportional to the cell width, and mass determined by the genetic algorithm.
+The final map has a few thousand grid cells ranging from 0.66 to 42.5 arcsec, each occupied by a Plummer proportional to the cell width and mass determined by the genetic algorithm.
 The angular resolution of the reconstruction is set by the smallest Plummer.